AayushBadola/Student-Database/README.md

     *   Search by exact Student ID.
     *   Search by Student ID prefix (results sorted in descending order).
     *   Search by mark in a specific subject for a given semester.
-    *   (Previous versions included name, major, age, GPA searches - these can be re-integrated or expanded).
 *   **Persistent Storage**: Student data, including marks, is saved to and loaded from a CSV file (`students.csv`).
 *   **Automatic Save**: Data is auto-saved after most operations to prevent data loss.
 *   **Dynamic Memory Management**: Utilizes `malloc`, `realloc`, and `free` (via `aquant.h` wrappers) for string data.